piebro/encrypted-static-website/README.md

 To make your own encrypted static website fork or download the repository.
 Use `npm install` to init the project.
 Then you can use `grunt decode` to get secret.html and `grunt encode` to get secret.html.gpg.js

 The decrypted secret.html is part of the .gitignore.
 To make sure the secret is not on your local computer you will need to delete it manually

+The Password can not contain the character ' for grunt to work